MicrosoftDocs/cpp-docs/docs/data/oledb/simplifying-data-access-with-database-attributes.md

 - The `db_column` calls in the attributed version are equivalent to the column map (see `BEGIN_COLUMN_MAP ...
 END_COLUMN_MAP`) in the template declaration.

 The attributes inject a user record class declaration for you.
-The user record class is equivalent to `CAuthorsNoAttrAccessor` in the template declaration.
+The user record class is equal to `CAuthorsNoAttrAccessor` in the template declaration.
 If your table class is `CAuthors`, the injected user record class is named `CAuthorsAccessor`, and you can only view its declaration in injected code.
 For more information, see "Attribute-Injected User Record Classes" in [User Records](../../data/oledb/user-records.md).

-Note that in both the attributed and the templated code, you must set rowset properties using `CDBPropSet::AddProperty`.
+In both the attributed and the templated code, you must set rowset properties using `CDBPropSet::AddProperty`.

 For information about the attributes discussed in this topic, see [OLE DB Consumer Attributes](../../windows/ole-db-consumer-attributes.md).